 Groups not meeting the minimum criteria listed above will not be checked for participation rate.
+Students whose test scores are invalid are not included in the calculation of participation.

 This procedure should ensure that subgroups are appropriately included in the participation check while protecting schools and LEAs from the effects of the absences of a few students in very small subgroups.
 This two-pronged approach provides incentives for the inclusion of students in testing along with a fair measure of participation with an appropriate minimum "n."